inovector/MixpostApp/README.md

 You need to follow FFmpeg installation instructions on their [official website](https://ffmpeg.org/download.html).

 ### Installing Supervisor
-You need to configure a process monitor with Supervisor.
+You need to configure a process monitor.
 To install Supervisor on Ubuntu, you may use the following command:

 ```bash
 sudo apt-get install supervisor